CGJennings/se3docs/docs/dm-walkthrough.md

 This is the sample portrait that will be used by default when the user doesn't choose one of their own.
 It is customary for new components to start filled in with an example.
 This helps new users come to grips quickly with the purpose of each control.
 Users who prefer to start fresh can quickly discard the example by choosing **Edit/Clear** from the application menu.

 ![image icon](images/project/classmap.png) **rots.classmap**
 This is a [class map file](dm-res-classmap.md).
-A class map file describes one or more new game component types in a kind of data table.
+A class map file is a data table that describes new kinds of game components to be added to the app.
 The main plug-in script asks Strange Eons to register these new component types by reading the file.
-We'll see this when we look at the main plug-in script.
+As we'll see, the main plug-in script registers the component listed in this file, and that listing names `diy.js` as the script that controls our new component type.

 ![script file icon](images/project/script.png) **servitors.js**
 Here it is, the main [plug-in script]() that was named in the root file!
 We'll look at it in the next section.